 While in the Square you can also make a wish in the fountain and check out some other shops – a personal favorite is a flower/garden shop Last Petal that always has something new and exciting!

 Stop and listen to the music.

 Round Top’s Festival Institute located on the 200+ acre campus called Festival Hill is a place for young musicians to come and grow in their craft.
-The beautiful campus is home to a 1000 seat Festival Concert Hall and the Edyth Bates Old Chapel.
+The beautiful campus is home to a 1000-seat Festival Concert Hall and the Edyth Bates Old Chapel.
 A visit to Round Top isn’t complete without a stroll through the campus.
-If you’re lucky perhaps your visit will coincide with one of their free concerts.
+If you’re lucky, your visit will coincide with one of the free concerts.

 There is so much more to do in Round Top that this day barely scraped the surface for us.
 We’ll be planning our next adventure soon.